harindaka/fox-desktop/README.md

 > Tip: If you are not sure which one to download, try the 64 bit.
 Chances are you are using a recently built PC which is 64 bit in most cases.

 > **Mac:**

-Sorry.
+> - Sorry.
 Mac support is coming soon.
 As soon as I can get my hands on a mac that is.
 Stay tuned...

-Step 2: Extract the zip archive to your preferred location and start the application as follows
+**Step 2:** Extract the zip archive to your preferred location and start the application as follows

 > **Windows:**